kvarak/dnd/docs/_Classes/professional.md

 Beginning at 6th level, moving through nonmagical difficult terrain costs you no extra movement.
 You can also pass through nonmagical terrain without being slowed by it and without taking damage from it if they have thorns, spines, or a similar hazard.

 ### Naturalist
-You gain proficiency with the Animal Handling skill.
+Gain 1 skill point to spend on the *Animal Handling* skill.

 Additionally, you can read the basic mood and intent of beasts.
 You learn its emotional state, whether it is affected by magic of any sort, its short-term needs (such as food or safety), and actions you can take (if any) to persuade it not to attack.
 You cannot use this ability against a creature that you have attacked within the past week.

 ### Expedition Mastery
 If you spend at least one day traveling in a specific type of terrain (arctic, coast, desert, forest, grassland, mountain, swamp, or the Underdark), you gain the following benefits until you spend at least an hour day traveling a different type of terrain.